 A professional training is proposed to you according to Suzuki pedagogical principles, for the following instruments Flute, Violin, Viola, Violoncello and Piano.
 Teacher training for other instruments is not yet available in France; see the site of the European Suzuki Association – ESA – for information about other instruments.

 The information on this page is common to all of the instruments.
-There is important specific information for each instrument; see the pages for Flute - Violin and Viola – Violoncello – Piano – Conversion from Violin to Viola.
+But there is important specific information for each instrument.

 Registrants will receive training with one or more of the Teacher Trainers, who are certified by the ESA (European Suzuki Association)

 The Suzuki pedagogy is attracting progressively more interest in France and world-wide, partly because it allows to begin learning an instrument as young as 3 years.
 Teacher training is an essential element of this pedagogy.

 It attracts musicians of all ages, from young instrumentalists to teachers with many years of experience, who wish to become involved in teaching very young children.
 In order for the children to flourish, a solid and thorough teacher training programme is indispensible.